AnooshaImran1/ProjectProposal/README.md

-As I move towards my final project, my plan is to enhance my final visualisation and create a dashboard with updated data to show the trend of absenteeism across the United States and attempt to plot it agaist the growing impact of Climate Chnage so see whether it has an impact or not.
+As I move towards my final project, my plan is to enhance my final visualisation and create a dashboard with updated data to show the trend of absenteeism across the United States and attempt to plot it agaist the growing impact of Climate Change so see whether it has an impact or not.